Designed by doctors, shaped by you

 Published 11/13/2024

-While Ozempic® is effective for treating diabetes and helping with weight loss, it can also lead to a variety of side effects.
-If you’ve been feeling tired and run down after starting Ozempic, you’re not alone.
+While Ozempic® is effective at treating type 2 diabetes and supporting weight loss, it can also come with side effects.
+Fatigue is one that some people notice, so if you’ve been feeling tired or run down after starting Ozempic, you’re not alone.

 Does Ozempic make you tired?
-It’s possible to experience fatigue while on Ozempic.
+It’s possible to experience fatigue while on Ozempic, but it’s not common — and if it does happen, it may be temporary or related to other factors.

-Want to know more about Ozempic fatigue?
-You’re in the right place.
-We’ll discuss why you could feel tired while taking Ozempic, how long Ozempic tiredness may last, and the steps you can take to reduce it.
+If you want to know more about Ozempic fatigue, you’re in the right place.
+Ahead, we’ll discuss why you could feel tired while taking Ozempic, how long Ozempic tiredness may last, and steps you can take to reduce fatigue and get your energy levels up.

-Before we jump into our discussion of Ozempic fatigue, let’s touch on what exactly Ozempic is and what it does in your body.
+Before we jump into our discussion of Ozempic fatigue, let’s touch on what exactly Ozempic is and what it does in the body.

 It’s also approved to lower the risk of cardiovascular events like heart attack and stroke in folks with type 2 diabetes who also have cardiovascular disease.